State-Continuity Approximation of Markov Decision Processes via Finite Element Methods for Autonomous System Planning: INTRODUCTION

-In greater detail, we model the MDP as an infinite horizon problem and approximate the value function of the MDP by its Taylor expansion~\cite{braverman2018taylor, buchli2017optimal} and show that it satisfies a diffusion-type PDE.
-We then apply a Finite Element Method (FEM) based on (a subset of) states for MDP to construct a solution naturally extending on the entire spatial space.
-Combining these procedures, we propose an approximate policy iteration algorithm to obtain the final policy and a continuous value function.
-Our framework in principle allows us to compute the policy on any subset of the entire planning domain (region).
-Because our proposed methods have deep mathematical roots in the diffusion approximation and the theory of FEM, the final results have theoretical guarantees.
-Finally, we validated our method in the scenario of navigating a marine vehicle in the ocean.
-Our simulation results show that the proposed approach produces results superior to the MDP solution on the discrete states but requires smaller computational efforts.
+Specifically, we first approximate the value function by a weighted linear combination of finite basis functions.
+Then \Wording{using} the Taylor expansion of the value function \cite{braverman2018taylor, buchli2017optimal}, we show that it satisfies a diffusion-type PDE, which only depends on the first and second moments of the transition probability.
+We \Wording{apply the FEM} to solve the PDE with suitable boundary conditions. \RE{The method is based on discretization of the workspace into small patches in which the continuous value function may be approximated by a finite linear combination of basis functions, and the resulting approximation naturally extends over the entire continuous workspace. } Combining these procedures, we propose an approximate policy iteration algorithm to obtain the final policy and a continuous value function.
+Our framework in principle allows us to compute the policy on the entire planning domain (space).
+Finally, we validate our method \Wording{in a scenario involving navigating} a marine vehicle in the ocean.
+Our simulation results show that the proposed approach produces results superior to the classic grid-map based MDP solutions.

 {

 }